selfcustody/krux/docs/getting-started/features/KEF_Specifications.md

 * `i` = iteration count (3 bytes, big-endian; if <= 10,000: multiplied by 10,000)

-## 2. Generalizations Regarding Implementation
+## 3. Generalizations Regarding Implementation

-Above all, this specification aims to be supported by as many projects as would consider adoptng it, so that users are not "locked" into a particular project when recovering their secrets.
-Corrections and refinement to this specification are welcome and appreciated.
-Proposals for more `versions` are welcome, provided they offer "value" to the user and "fit" within the scope of this system.
-Once released, because we can never know how many KEF envelopes may exist in-the-wild, changes to any particular version must remain backwards compatible at least for decryption.
-Adopting implementations are free to support any KEF versions they wish to support, for decryption-only or for both encryption and decryption -- with the expectation that claims-of-support made are clear and specific to what is supported.
-Reference: latest [KEF implementation](https://github.com/selfcustody/krux/blob/develop/src/krux/kef.py) and [KEF test-suite](https://github.com/selfcustody/krux/blob/develop/tests/test_kef.py).

 * Be strict while encrypting.
 Be tolerant -- and non-specific about errors, when decrypting.

 * At its base, **a KEF envelope is a format of bytes -- so are all of its inputs**.
 Remember this when converting strings gathered for the encryption/decryption `key` and `id`.
 Consider being strict about offering a reasonably minimal set of characters, common and available on other devices and/or international keyboards when encrypting -- then encode unicode codepoints directly to their utf-8 representations without normalization.
-For decryption, more characters could be offered when gathering the `key` so that secrets may be recovered, and multiple normalization strategies may be tried.
+For decryption, more characters could be offered when gathering the `key`, and multiple normalization strategies may be tried, so that secrets may be recovered.
 Be capable of gathering these inputs as bytes, either directly or via hex/base64 conversion if necessary, to enable recovery.
 Do NOT assume that a user originally used a particular implementation to encrypt a KEF envelope.

+* **On the importance of a STRONG user-supplied `key`** This cannot be stressed enough to each user of KEF.
+While KEF allows for key-stretching via `id` and `iterations`, and offers modes that require a random `IV` or nonce, **KEF offers no expectation of security for a weak user-supplied `key`**.
+Consider making this point clear to users before each encryption.
+If a KEF envelope has been created with a "weak" `key` and stored accessible to others, user should assume that their secret has been leaked.

-* Not all KEF `versions` offer the same security guarantees, so implementors must take care to protect against "unsafe" usage.
+* **On security** Not all KEF `versions` offer the same security guarantees, so implementors must take care to protect against "unsafe" usage.
 As already mentioned: be strict and fail to encrypt when "unsafe"; be tolerant and vague while decrypting.
 Support for decrypt-only on a particular version is perfectly valid should an implementation choose to "nudge" users towards a more secure version where it supports full encrypt/decrypt functionality.

-    * When mode-of-operation is ECB, repeated blocks would leak patterns within ciphertext.
-Therefore, refuse to encrypt using mode ECB whenever duplicate blocks are detected.
+    * **On mode ECB**: Repeated blocks would leak patterns within ciphertext.
+Therefore, be strict -- refuse to encrypt using mode ECB whenever duplicate blocks are detected.
 Consider a compressed version which may resolve this.

-    * When "unsafe" NUL padding is used for block modes, problems to unpad can arise decrypting where valid NUL bytes are confused with removable padding.
+    * **On block modes with NUL padding** Problems to unpad can arise decrypting where valid NUL bytes are confused with removable padding.
         * If `auth` is appended to plaintext before padding AND the `auth` bytes end in 0x00: be strict -- refuse to encrypt.
 Consider a version with safe padding.
         * If `auth` is appended to ciphertext after padding/encryption AND the `plaintext` bytes end in 0x00: be strict -- refuse to encrypt.
 Consider a version with safe padding.
         * Do not assume that other implementations adhere to the above.
 Be tolerant and make "reasonable" efforts to successfully recover secrets when decrypting.
 Offering a warning to users AFTER successful decryption in this case may be appropriate.

-* Modes which require an `IV` (or nonce) should take precautions to ensure that this value is random and not reused. ie: Natural entropy captured from camera sensor (user validated and/or analyzed to ensure sensor is working / high entropy).
+* **On modes that require IV or Nonce** Take precautions to ensure that this value is random and not reused. ie: Natural entropy captured from camera sensor (user validated and/or analyzed to ensure sensor is working / high entropy).

-* Outside the strict scope that **KEF envelopes are a format of bytes** but related to this topic: implementations may be presented with encoded strings that are likely to represent bytes.
-For instance: base64, base43 (from electrum), base32, or hex might be representations of a KEF Envelope that was previously encoded for transport.
+* **On common `bytes` encodings** Outside the strict scope that **KEF envelopes are a format of bytes** but related to this topic: implementations may be presented with encoded strings that are likely to represent bytes.
+For instance: base64, base43 (from electrum), base32, or hex might be representations of a KEF envelope that was previously encoded for transport.
 As you continue reading, it will become clear that with any bytestring, one may recognize a KEF envelope by:
     1. reading the first byte as an integer `len_id`,
     2. jumping that many bytes, over the `id`, to read the next byte as an integer `version`,
     3. if that version represents a known and supported KEF version, then the rest of the envelope may be parsed via that version's KEF rules.
-    4. If parsing succeeds w/o errors, it is likely to be a KEF envelope and a decryption UI should be offered to the user.
+    4. If parsing succeeds without errors, it is likely to be a KEF envelope and a decryption user-interface should be offered to the user.
     While the user may know, the process instance of a KEF implementation will learn definitively, only AFTER a successful decryption, that a bytestring was indeed a KEF envelope.
 If at any point along this process, an implementation finds that `version` is unknown/disabled, or if parsing fails, the expected action is NOT TO RAISE SPECIFIC ERRORS regarding this inspection.
 Rather, the appropriate action is to assume it was not a KEF envelope and to treat the data under another context: ie: "Unknown".
 Similarly, as mentioned above, being vague about errors during decryption implies that "Failed!" may be a sufficient response for any error, instead of leaking to a potential attacker specific details about the failure.

+* **On Iterations** Consider that users may want to decrypt KEF envelopes on various resouce-constrained devices.
+Effectively, there is a minimum 10,000 iterations imposed in any KEF envelope (a value of 1 would be 10,000 pbkdf2_hmac iterations), and the maximum could be as high as 100,000,000 (a value of 10,000), but depending on the device used, 500,000 might be effectively too-high.
+Also, since the user supplied `key` is stretched by this value, consider offering a range to users -- then adding a `delta` as extra bits of entropy to derive different AES-256 keys that would otherwise be the same in the event the user re-uses the same `key`, `id` and `iterations` when creating many KEF envelopes.

+* **On truncated Authentication** At first glance it may be concerning that `auth` bytes for many versions have been truncated and are trivially "weak".
+Note that KEF's use-case for authentication is to achieve high confidence that the user has correctly entered their decryption `key`.
+In the worse case, "false-authenticated" success will occur at a rate of 1:16M (or 1:4B for others) if using an incorrect decryption `key`; similar for an attacker who modifies the KEF envelope.
+In these "false-authenticated" success cases, success implies that data will result from decryption, but that data would NOT be the original secret or plaintext; it would be of no value.

-## 3. Common Structure of a KEF Envelope
+## 4. Common Structure of a KEF Envelope

 All KEF versions' encrypted outputs follow this layout:
 ```